 Roar dropped down on the kitchen chair opposite Henning and proceeded to thump his forehead against the tabletop before bringing his hands up and resting his forehead on them.

 “What’s wrong?”
 Henning asked, though he could probably tell.
 That specific reaction was a known thing to him; so known he shouldn’t even have to ask.
 However, by asking, Roar would spill it all, so it was quicker.

 Henning could tell Roar glanced up at him, but kept his eyes on the newspaper he was reading.
 He always played nonchalant when these kinds of news came.

 “I was dumped last night.
 Or, well, I suppose I was dumped.”

 “You suppose?”
 Henning peeked over the newspaper at him and took in the slight grimace on Roar’s handsome face.
-His skin was constantly tanned, the complete opposite to Henning’s pale shade.
-Roar hadn’t shaved in a couple of days, so his cheeks and chin were covered in dark stubble.
+His skin was constantly tanned, the complete opposite to Henning’s pale skin.
+Roar hadn’t shaved in a couple of days, so his cheeks and chin was covered in dark stubble.
 “How can you suppose you were dumped?
 Either you were or you weren’t.
 There’s nothing in-between.”

-“Well, she was snogging another bloke and when she saw me she flipped me the finger.
+“Well, she was sucking faces with some other guy and when she saw me she flipped me the finger.
 I guess that qualifies as being dumped.”
 Roar thudded his forehead against the tabletop again.
 “Thoroughly.”

-Henning hid his face behind the newspaper to hide his quiet laughter.
-In fact, he had to restrain himself so he wouldn’t let it loose.
+Henning hid his face behind the newspaper again to hide his quiet laughter.
+In fact, he had to restrain himself so he wouldn’t let loose.

 When he was certain he had himself under control, he folded the newspaper together and leaned forward so he could stop Roar from hitting the table anymore.
 “Don’t.
 You’ll hurt yourself.”